Applying for Special Plates in Rhode Island

 - Sailboat plate.

-You may order vanity (personalized) plates by taking the following steps:
+You may order vanity (personalized) plates by using the DMV online ordering system.

 You do not pay for your plates when you apply.
 The DMV will either approve or reject your application.
 If your application is approved, they will be manufactured and you'll be notified when they are ready at the pick-up location you elect on your form.

 Be sure to bring: